Boldron Parish History Group

 Historic Landmarks

 One of Boldron's most treasured landmarks, Athelstan Well was lovingly restored by village volunteers in 2007.
-This historic well is a testament to our community's pride in preserving our heritage.
+Local tradition hints that King Athelstan may have paused here on his travels in the North during the 10th century.

 The restoration project brought together residents who carefully researched and rebuilt this important piece of village history, ensuring it remains for future generations to appreciate.